wavemotion-dave/DS994a/README.md

 * DEVKITPPC=/opt/devkitpro/devkitPPC
 * DEVKITPRO=/opt/devkitpro

+To create the soundbank.bin and soundbank.h file in the data directory:

+mmutil -osoundbank.bin -hsoundbank.h -d *.wav

+And then move the soundbank.h file to the arm9/sources directory

 Versions :
 -----------------------
+V1.2: 20-Feb-2023 by wavemotion-dave
+* Speech samples added for Parsec, Alpiner and Moonmine.
+It's not perfect but does bring back the feels of those games with speech!
+* Added additional TI keys that can be mapped to the DS.
+* Minor cleanups as time permitted.

 V1.1: 14-Feb-2023 by wavemotion-dave
 * New compile with GCC 9.4.0 and latest DEVKITPRO and libnds 1.8.0
 * Improved DSK writes for greater consistency and safety